Danny-Engelman/ITpings/README.md

 ## Why ITpings was created

-My (TTN) The Things Network Gateway and 2 handfull of TTN Nodes arrived late december 2017;
+My (TTN) The Things Network Gateway and 2 handfull of TTN Nodes arrived late december 2017.
-so I spent the Holidays playing with all Software related technologies.
+UART is nothing but a 4 letter acronym to me, so I spent the Holidays playing with all Software related technologies.

 I have been a script kiddie since learning BASIC in the late 70s, hardware just is not my _**thing**_
 For me, every new project is a challenge to [think different](https://www.youtube.com/watch?v=4HsGAc0_Y5c) (a 15 minute must see).